 While scallops and oysters are definitely on the seafood celebrity A list, the humble cockle might be described as needing a bit of a makeover.
 But this is only in British terms – head across the Channel and you’ll find cockles gracing the menus of the smartest restaurants in Europe.
 So why is there such a difference?
 Perhaps, in Britain, cockles have never quite lost their historic connotations as a subsistence food for people in hard times.
 Or maybe it’s more fickle than that and it’s simply down to fashion.
-Either way, British seafood lovers are missing a trick and, here on the Solway, efforts are underway to try to change that.
+Either way, British seafood lovers are missing a trick and, here on the Solway, efforts were made in 2014 to try to change that.

-Co-ordinated work to re-open the Solway cockle fishery and maximise its benefit to the local economy is in full progress.
+Co-ordinated work to re-open the Solway cockle fishery and maximise its benefit to the local economy took place in 2014.
 Intertidal fisheries are notoriously challenging to manage and the Solway cockle fishery is no exception to that as many local people know only too well.
 The Solway is celebrated for its birdlife and cockles are a vital food source for waders including oystercatcher and knot.
 Balancing the needs of wildlife with the benefits that harvesting cockles can bring to the local economy is a fundamental consideration.
 Add to that the geographic challenge of monitoring activity in an estuary with over 200 miles of coastline, not to mention a national boundary, and the scale of the task in hand starts to become all too clear.

 1. Safe and controlled hand gathering of cockles on the beach